ckipp01/chronica/blog/a-bloop-tour-for-metals-users.md

 ## [Bloop CLI](#bloop-cli)

-Especially for Metals users, I highly recommend using Bloop CLI when you have a simple workflow of compiling, testing, compiling, etc. Up above we mentioned that compilations are cached for different clients.
-The power in this can be witnessed when you're in Metals, have you project compiled, and can run a test via the Bloop CLI and see it start basically immediately without another compilation happening.
+Especially for Metals users, I highly recommend using Bloop CLI when you have a simple workflow of compiling, testing, compiling, etc. Up above I mentioned that compilations are cached for different clients.
+The power in this can be witnessed when you're in Metals, have your project compiled, and can run a test via the Bloop CLI and see it start basically immediately without another compilation happening.
 Personally, I've fully moved from running tests through sbt to running them through Bloop CLI simply because of how much faster it is